Washington DC Paralegal Career and Salary Guide

 1. Earn a degree or certificate in paralegal studies.

-Earning a certificate, associate’s degree, or bachelor’s degree from one of the paralegal schools in Washington DC can help potential paralegals build their legal skills and make them more competitive applicants for entry-level paralegal jobs.
+Earning a certificate in paralegal studies, associate degree in legal studies, or bachelor’s in paralegal studies from one of the paralegal schools in Washington DC can help potential paralegals build their legal skills and make them more competitive applicants for entry-level paralegal jobs.
 Currently, there is one approved American Bar Association (ABA) program in Washington DC.1

 2. Gain experience.

-Gaining experience is another step that many prospective paralegals take.
+Gaining practical experience is another common step for prospective paralegals.
 Internships, job shadowing, and on-the-job training are often included as part of paralegal education programs.
 Not all paralegal programs require experience for degree credit, but taking advantage of real-world experience opportunities is highly recommended.
+Some paralegals start as legal document preparers or legal secretaries and move up the career ladder as they gain experience.

 3. Seek certification, if desired.